dg-gh/welp_library/docs/welp_threads.md

 Deletes all the threads and the queue.

-	R.owns_resources();
+	T.owns_resources();

-Returns true if R currently owns threads and memory on the heap.
+Returns true if T currently owns threads and memory on the heap.

 ### Queuing tasks of the type f(arg1, ... , argn) -> void or f(arg1, ... , argn) -> Ty (discards the return)